oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * The following elements must exist and be valid:
   * all elements required by the profile "Generic CSAF".
   * `/document/notes` with at least one item which has a `category` of `description`, `details`, `general` or `summary`
-    > Without at least one note item with information about response to the event referred to this doesn't provide any useful information.
+    > Reasoning: Without at least one note item which contains information about response to the event referred to this doesn't provide any useful information.
   * `/document/references`
-    > There should be a `reference` (link) to a document or website which provides more details about the incident.
+    > This should be used to refer to one or more documents or websites which provides more details about the incident.
 * The value of `/document/category` SHALL be `security_incident_response`.

 ## 5.3 Profile 3: Informational Advisory